Is MacBook Pro Good for Programming?

 As of this writing, the M1 Max is the best processor available for MacBook Pros.
 Since its introduction, Intel has edged out the M1 Max in terms of performance, but at the cost of twice the power consumption.

-Nevertheless, unless Apple changes its course, you can always count on the MacBook Pro ranking near the top of the list of fastest portable computers on the market.
-Therefore if performance is your sole concern, I wouldn’t hesitate to recommend a MacBook Pro.
+Unless Apple changes its course, you can count on the MacBook Pro ranking near the top of the list of fastest portable computers on the market.
+So, if performance is your sole concern, we wouldn’t hesitate to recommend a MacBook Pro.

 Battery Life